privet-kitty/obsidian-blogger/docs/tips.md

 You can put any CSS or JS scripts you want to use into the `head` tag in the HTML template of your blog.
 (You need to go to your Blogger dashboard, click on the `Theme` tab, and click on the `Edit HTML` button to edit the template.)

-Below are some examples of how to introduce CSS or JS scripts. **I don't recommend you copy and paste them directly** because they are just an example as of this writing and may be out of date.
+Below are some examples of how to introduce CSS or JS scripts. **I don't recommend you copy and paste them directly** because they are just an example as of this writing.
+Instead you should go to the official website of the tool you want to use and follow the instructions there.

 ### CSS